awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-local-shadows.md

 ## DeleteThingShadow<a name="ipc-operation-deletethingshadow"></a>

 Deletes the shadow for the specified thing\.

+Beginning in shadow manager v2\.0\.4, deleting a shadow increments the version number\.
+For example, when you delete the shadow `MyThingShadow` at version 1, the version of the deleted shadow is 2\.
+If you then recreate a shadow with the name `MyThingShadow`, the version for that shadow is 3\.

 ### Request<a name="ipc-operation-deletethingshadow-request"></a>